 Characters from The Dresden Files, the Fomor.

 WARNING!
 Due to the books relying heavily on mystery and surprise, the pages would be virtually unreadable with excessive spoiler tags.
-Therefore, all spoilers except for the most recent novel (Skin Game) are UNMARKED.
+Therefore, all spoilers except for the most recent novel (Peace Talks) are UNMARKED.
 Tread carefully.

 - Harry and Harry's Household